ncbi/vadr/documentation/install.md

 There is also special test script `do-install-tests-parallel.sh` that you should run if you want to test if you can use the `-p` option to `v-annotate.pl` for parallelization on a cluster.
-But this test will likely only work internally at NCBI or if you happen to have a compute farm set-up in a similar way at NCBI.
+But this test will likely only work internally at NCBI.
 See this [example](annotate.md#exampleparallel) for more information.
 `do-install-tests-parallel.sh` is **not** run as part of `do-all-tests.sh`.